breemark/twbot/README.md

-# Twitter bot
+# Twitter Bot 🤖
-A twitter bot
+A twitter bot that repplies to comments and mentions made in Python.